 Bois de Boulogne

-The timetable claim it is open from 9 a.m. to 9 p.m. but it can vary on the season and close one hour earlier.
+The Bois de Boulogne timetable claims it is open from 9 a.m. to 9 p.m. but it can vary on the season and close one hour earlier.
 The entrance is free.

-If you are coming in Paris with your kids, remember that in the Bois de Boulogne there is an amusement park too.
+If you are coming to Paris with your kids, remember that in the Bois de Boulogne there is an amusement park too.
 Read the details here.

 Parc de Saint Cloud

 This park is in the peripheral area of Paris but you can easily go there by metro.
 Take line 9 and get off at Pont de Sévres station.
 You can also take the metro line 10 and get off at Boulogne – Pont de Saint-Cloud.
 If you prefer taking the bus, note down that you can take one of the following lines: 52, 72, 126, 160, 169, 171, 175, 460 or 467.

 The entrance to Parc de Saint Cloud costs 5 euros.